zsparal/api-documentation/source/mobile-apps/getting-started-connect.rst

 Let's assume that you put a login button in your app that needs to open the Mollie OAuth flow.
 Add the following code to your button's action.

+.. warning:: Generate a random string for the ``state`` parameter.
+Checking this parameter on return will prevent CSRF attacks.

 iOS
 ^^^
 .. code-block:: swift